RandomFractals/pro-data-tools/duckdb-tools.md

 ## DuckDB JSON

-[DuckDB v0.7](https://duckdb.org/2023/02/13/announcing-duckdb-070.html) and higher DuckDB `v0.8.1` include new and improved [`JSON` extension](https://duckdb.org/2023/03/03/json.html) capabilities to work with JSON documents. **DuckDB Pro Tools** install and load DuckDB JSON extension for all active DuckDB conenctions in order to enable quick JSON data imports and other JSON related features without extra SQL setup.
+[DuckDB v0.7](https://duckdb.org/2023/02/13/announcing-duckdb-070.html) and higher DuckDB `v0.8.1` and `v0.9.2` include new and improved [`JSON` extension](https://duckdb.org/2023/03/03/json.html) capabilities to work with JSON documents. **DuckDB Pro Tools** install and load DuckDB JSON extension for all active DuckDB conenctions in order to enable quick JSON data imports and other JSON related features without extra SQL setup.

 Quick DuckDB JSON extension query example and steps to parse and load remote `JSON` data document from a public Github repository with **DuckDB Pro Tools** in VS Code: